Oil3/swift-coreml-diffusers/README.md

 - Provide a recommended "compute units" configuration based on model and platform.
 - Explore other features (image to image, for example)

+## Release Notes

+You can read the release notes for current and upcoming releases [here](RELEASE.md).

 ## Credit

 For faster inference, the project uses a very fast scheduler: [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver) that was ported to Swift by the Hugging Face team/[Pedro Cuenca](https://github.com/pcuenca/).
 Since this scheduler is still not available in Apple's GitHub repository, the application depends on the following fork instead: https://github.com/pcuenca/ml-stable-diffusion.
 The Swift port is based on [Diffusers' DPMSolverMultistepScheduler](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_dpmsolver_multistep.py), with a number of simplifications.